-QUEEN’S PARK – An NDP bill to allow residential superintendents, janitors and caretakers to earn minimum wage has passed second reading at the Ontario Legislature.
+QUEEN’S PARK – An Opposition bill to allow residential superintendents, janitors and caretakers to earn minimum wage has passed second reading at the Ontario Legislature.

 “With COVID-19, there is more demand on these workers as they have to increase cleaning and sanitization duties in order to protect residents,” Bisson explained.
 “It isn’t fair that when you add up their salary and room and board, that they make under minimum wage.”